Convex-Dev/design/cad/026_lisp/README.md

 Convex Lisp is a general purpose, high level programming language for the Convex Virtual Machine (CVM), designed to facilitate effective construction of smart contracts, digital assets and open economic systems.

+This document outlines the key elements of Convex Lisp.
+It is intended primarily as an **introduction and programmer's guide**: more detailed specifications for specific aspects are provided in other CADs

+## Motivation

 While the CVM itself is language agnostic, we developed a Lisp dialect as the first language for Convex for a number of key reasons:
 - Productivity: general recognition of Lisp as a highly productive and flexible language
 - The advantages of a homoiconic language for constructing code with powerful macros and DSL capabilities
-- The ability to create a small and efficient [compiler](../008_compiler) suitable for on-chain code compilation
+- The ability to create a small and efficient [compiler](../008_compiler) suitable for on-chain code generation and compilation
 - Familiarity for developers of existing Lisp-based languages such as **Clojure**, **Scheme**, **Racket** or **Common Lisp**

-This CAD outlines the key elements of Convex Lisp.
-It is intended as an **introduction and programmer's guide**: more detailed specifications for particular aspects are provided in other CADs

 ## Key features